heyitsj-git/heyitsj-git/README.md

 - 💻 **Web Developer**: Proficient in building modern and user-friendly websites
 - 🧩 **Competitive Programmer**: Passionate about problem-solving and coding challenges
 - 🏆 **Achievements**:
-  - Participated in various coding competitions   (make these texts lilac themed)
+  - Participated in various coding competitions

 ---